Using the Optional T-locks with the Single Channel MF Film Holderä

 arching/curling.

-that it aligns straight over the MF Film
+channel so that it aligns straight over the MF

 The MF Film Holderä window is the same width as the Epson® film holder’s window and thus will “mask”/frame your film frames with the same constraints.
 The film channel (recessed area in which the film is placed) is slightly wider than normal by design.
 This makes it possible to scan out of specification films and images from cameras that do not center the image on the film (quite common).
 A clean pencil eraser is a handy tool for moving/final adjusting of film strips placed in the holder.